7 Ways to Raise Potassium Levels When Your Body Needs More

 Orange juice is an excellent source of potassium, with 496 milligrams or 11 percent of the DV in just one cup, per the USDA.
 It's also a good source of folate, vitamin C and vitamin A.

-Keep in mind that orange juice is a convenient way to raise your potassium, but it can also be high in sugar.
-Eating an orange is often a better way to get the nutrients from orange juice along with the fiber that will help your body to absorb the sugar more slowly.
+Keep in mind even though orange juice is a convenient way to raise your potassium, it can also be high in sugar.
+Eating an orange is often a better way to get the nutrients from orange juice along with the fiber that will help your body absorb the sugar more slowly.

 Potassium supplements can be found in the vitamin aisle at your local pharmacy or online, but you should always check with your doctor before taking them to see if they're right for you.
 The potassium you eat and what you get from a supplement should not equal more than the recommended amount unless directed by your doctor, per the May0 Clinic.